Who can run for a position on the DEC?

 Being a DEC member is a complex and varied job, sometimes frustrating but also very rewarding.
 Your work will help students achieve, succeed and lead happy, productive lives as a result of your input into the environment and culture of learning.

 DEC elections are held every four years in conjunction with the municipal elections.
 In addition to the elected representatives, the Minister will appoint First Nations representatives.
 Each Council also has a student representative appointed by the Minister.

 For more information about election dates and the nomination process, contact the Office of the Chief Electoral Officer by calling 1-800-308-2922 or visit their website at www.electionsnb.ca.

 Which district and sub-district do I live in?

-Elections NB has created a search feature which will allow you to enter the name of the street where you live and it will provide information your new district and sub-district.
-These are the districts and subdistricts as of July 1, 2012.
-Use the map and links at the bottom of this page to find your current district.
+Elections NB has created a search feature which will allow you to enter the name of the street where you live and it will provide information on your district and sub-district.
+These are the districts and subdistricts as of July 1, 2016.
+Use the map to find your current district.

 New Brunswick District Education Councils (DEC)

 are committed to guiding and moving forward the education of all students.